-- Below are some selected results obtained during the past 6 years of the programme:A. Regional and Technical Courses (6 courses, 3 in English and 3 in French) - 120 Professionals from Africa have been trained in these courses from 43 countries - 70% of the professionals who have taken part as resource persons within the courses have been from within Africa - 21 previous course participants have taken part as course assistants - Draft management plans were produced for 10 sites - B. Meetings and Seminars (5 Directors Seminars and 4 Thematic Seminars) - Thematic topics dealt with during seminars include Documentation and Inventory, Public Awareness, and Legal Frameworks - 159 professionals from Africa have taken part in meetings/seminars - C. Research Projects - Workshop to Establish a Research Programme for Dry Stone Masonry in Southern Africa, Great Zimbabwe, Zimbabwe, 11 13 December 2000 - Production of a report entitled, Research Project on Traditional Conservation Practices in Africa with articles by 11 African professionals on traditional conservation practices in their countries - Production of a rock art documentation course manual for use during COMRASA-2001 - Workshop on the Management Planning Process, Grenoble, France, 11 15 March 2002 - Workshop on Documentation and Inventory of Dry Stone Structures, Gaborone, Botswana, 2 22 July 2003 - Legal Guidance for the Conservation of Immovable Cultural Heritage in Anglophone Countries - D. Promotion and Networking - A web site in both English and French - Three issues of the newsletter have been published in both English and French - An exhibition of 14 panels (with versions in English and French) has been produced to promote African Immovable Heritage in general and the AFRICA
+- 12. Below are some selected results obtained during the past 6 years of the programme: - a) Regional and Technical Courses (8 courses, 4 in English and 4 in French) - 161 Professionals from Africa have been trained in these courses from 44 countries. - 70% of the professionals who have taken part as resource persons within the courses have been from within Africa. - 29 previous course participants have taken part as course assistants. - Draft management plans were produced for 10 sites. - b) Meetings and Seminars (6 Directors Seminars and 5 Thematic Seminars) - Thematic topics dealt with during seminars include Documentation and Inventory, Public Awareness, and Legal Frameworks, and Tourism. - 174 professionals from Africa have taken part in meetings/seminars. - Meeting on Modern Heritage for Africa, 4 7 March 2004 (in partnership with the World Heritage Centre) - Regional Meeting on the Future of the Southern African Rock Art Project (SARAP), Lilongwe, Malawi, 14 - 18 April 2004 - c) Research Projects - Workshop to Establish a Research Programme for Dry Stone Masonry in Southern Africa, Great Zimbabwe, Zimbabwe, 11 - 13 December 2000 - Production of a report entitled, Research Project on Traditional Conservation Practices in Africa with articles by 11 African professionals on traditional conservation practices in their countries. - Production of a rock art documentation course manual for use during COMRASA-2001.

-2009 programme specifically with additional panels created to promote the immovable cultural heritage of individual countries
+AFRICA 2009 : Conservation of Immovable Cultural Heritage in Sub-Sahara Africa d) Promotion and Networking

+- Workshop on the Management Planning Process, Grenoble, France, 11 - 15 March 2002. - Workshop on Documentation and Inventory of Dry Stone Structures, Gaborone, Botswana, 2 - 22 July 2003 - Legal Guidance for the Conservation of Immovable Cultural Heritage in Anglophone Countries - Creation of a Database for Immovable Cultural Heritage in Sub-Saharan Africa.

+- A web site in both English and French. - Four issues of the newsletter have been published in both English and French. - An exhibition of 14 panels (with versions in English and French) has been produced to promote African Immovable Heritage in general and the AFRICA 2009 programme specifically with additional panels created to promote the immovable cultural heritage of individual countries - A computerized database and an email distribution list have been created. - An exhibition, L'Architecture des Kassena du Burkina Faso, Une expression des espaces au féminin (The Architecture of Kassena in Burkina Faso, An Expression of Feminine Spaces) has been produced.